invertedv/testGo/docs/data.md

 Simiarly, on the second stage sample one can specify both forecast month and 'month' (calendar month corresponding to the forecast month).

-Further, goMortage can stratify along other dimensions.
+Further, goMortgage can stratify along other dimensions.
 For instance, to avoid building a model dominated by loans in California, one can stratify on state.
 Or, you could build a California-only model using the WHERE1 key in the specs file.
 Stratifying along loan age and forecast month alone may produce a sample that is concentrated on certain vintages or performance